Overview

 On the

-.
+Authors with Affiliations 2column, click the down arrow and thenEdit column>Rename this column.
+Type “Authors” into > > the box that appears.
+A pop-up will appear that saysAnother column already named Authors.
 This is because there is another column where we’ve recorded all of the author names.
-You can choose another name likeAuthor Affiliation
+You can choose another name likeAuthor Affiliationorauthor_affiliationfor this > > column.

 It’s common while exploring and cleaning a dataset to discover after you’ve made a change that you really should have done something else first.
-OpenRefine provides Undo
+OpenRefine provides Undo and Redo operations to make this easy.

-on the left side of the screen.
-All the changes you have made so far are listed here, with the newest changes at the bottom of the list.Authors with Affiliations
+Undo / Redo on the left side of the screen.
+All the changes you have made so far are listed here, with the newest changes at the bottom of the list.Authors with Affiliations is not split.Important: If you skip this step, your solutions for later exercises will not be the same as shown in those exercise solutions.

 Words with spaces at the beginning or end are particularly hard for us humans to tell from strings without them, but the blank characters will make a difference to the computer.
 We usually want to remove these.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.

-that you undid earlier.Important: If you skip this step, your solutions for later exercises will not be the same as shown in those exercise solutions.
+Authors with Affiliations, choose Edit cells > Common transforms > Trim leading and trailing whitespace.Split step has now disappeared from the Undo / Redo pane on the left and is replaced with a Text transform on # cellsSplit operation on Authors with Affiliations that you undid earlier.Important: If you skip this step, your solutions for later exercises will not be the same as shown in those exercise solutions.

 If specific data in a column needs to be parsed out from the rest of the data in a column, you can use the OpenRefine feature called “Add Column Based on This Column” which will allow you to use simple language, or more complex language, to create a new column with the desired data.